 Halcón Resources' Prepackaged Chapter 11 Case

-An ad hoc group of unsecured noteholders in connection with the prepackaged chapter 11 cases of Halcón Resources Corporation.
+An ad hoc group of unsecured noteholders in the prepackaged chapter 11 cases of independent energy company Battalion Oil (fka Halcón Resources Corporation), including in connection with providing debtor-in-possession financing

 TCEH’s Chapter 11 Case

-An ad hoc committee of certain first lien senior secured creditors of Texas Competitive Electric Holdings Company LLC in the company’s chapter 11 case involving approximately $32 billion of secured and unsecured debt.
+The ad hoc committee of certain first lien senior secured creditors of Texas Competitive Electric Holdings Company, an electric utility provider, in the company’s chapter 11 case involving approximately $32 billion of secured and unsecured debt.

 Walter Energy’s Chapter 11 Cases